There are several different theories on the best order to take the CPA exam sections.

 After you get the news that conquered the most difficult CPA exam section, you should be thrilled and a little tired of studying.
 I was too.
 That’s why I opted to take another section that I felt somewhat comfortable with.

 The next part you should take should be the easier of the two you have left.
 For me, this was BEC.
+Obviously, BEC is no longer an option, so this might be a good spot for you to take care of your discipline section, whether you chose BAR, ISC, or TCP.

 What CPA Exam Should I Take Last?